Why is self-care important?

-You could clean this up through journalling, counselling, mediation etc. Just don’t let these emotions grow and accumulate in your body.
+You could clean this up through journalling, counseling, mediation etc. Just don’t let these emotions grow and accumulate in your body.

 Mental self-care refers to giving your mind something challenging to work on and keeping it clear.
 Here are some areas you can improve on:

-- Work: Is you current work challenging your intellects?
+- Work: Is your current work challenging your intellects?
 Or do you find it too boring?

 - Hobbies: Do you have any hobby which gets you thinking or explore your creativity?
 Or are all your hobbies passive?
 Just receiving information and no reflection required.